 Many courses at USP have curriculum requirements that need to be considered.
 Therefore, the requests will be analyzed taking into account the student’s Transcription of Records and the Study Plan.
-A full list of courses can be found here (or here, for the School of Medicine/FM).
+A full list of courses can be found at Undergraduate Module Catalogue.

 There is no maximum number of classes the students can apply for: classes from different courses and in different Schools may be chosen, since approved by the home university.